Terms & Conditions

 These terms and conditions of business explain your responsibilities to us and our responsibilities to you, how and when our contract with you can be terminated and the extent of our liability to you.

 We therefore ask you please to read these terms and conditions carefully, as they will be incorporated into the contract which is formed between us where you instruct us to perform, and we agree to perform, for you any of our services.

 1.1 These Terms are between (the ‘Client’, ‘you’ or ‘your’) and FXPress Payment Services Ltd (‘FXPress’, ‘we’, ‘us’ or ‘our’).
 FXPress is a company incorporated in Northern Ireland with company number NI602461 and whose registered office is at 1 Elmfield Avenue, Warrenpoint, Newry, Co.
 Down, BT34 3HQ, United Kingdom.
-FXPress is authorised by the Financial Conduct Authority under the Payment Service Regulations 2017 [FRN 521572] for the provision of payment services.
+FXPress is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 for the issuing of electronic money (Firm Reference Number: 941406).

 1.2 You wish to enter into a contract with FXPress for the purchase, sale and delivery of currency and for money remittance.
 You agree with FXPress that all transactions shall be carried out on the terms and conditions set out below (the ‘Terms’).
 The Terms shall come into force as soon as you accept the Terms online and shall continue until terminated in accordance with Clause 23 (Changes to these Terms) and/or Clause 24 (Termination).

 1.3 These terms contain three parts:

 a) Part 1: Foreign Exchange Services (this Part applies to the provision of our unregulated forwards and spot contract business);